hellowac/mapnik-wiki-zh-cn/cn_docs/MapnikCodeSprint_MCS01.md

 * Rob Coup - Koordinates
 * Craig de Stigter - Koordinates

-## Oh look, Development Seed made a logo for us!
+## Oh look, Development Seed made a logo for us

 How cool are they?
 Pretty cool!

 The logo is © 2010 Development Seed, [OpenStreetMap](http://www.openstreetmap.org/) and Contributors